alteroo/bobtemplates.alteroo/README.rst

    cd bobtemplates.alteroo
    bash init-roo

-**Step 1 - Use mrbob and bobenv to initialize the site**
+**Step 1 - Use rooenv and mrbob to initialize the site**

-This step will initialize the site configuration, create a group and repository in gitlab (it currently uses 'alteroo' in the namespace e.g. alteroo-customer/customer.site) It then creates a test installation of the site at /Plone.
+This step will activate the rooenv and initialize the site build folder, typically named '$customer.site'.
+For gitlab repositories (it currently uses 'roo' in the namespace e.g. roo-customer/customer.site) It then creates a local development installation of the site at /Plone.

 ::

     workon rooenv
     export customer=acme
-    mrbob -O $customer.site bobtemplates:roo_addon
+    mrbob -O $customer.site bobtemplates:roosite
     bash $customer.site/init.sh

 Launch the site by going to the $customer.site directory and running the instance